2022 North Carolina Senate election: District 32

-The new 32nd district includes portions of western and southern Forsyth County.
-Incumbent Democrat Paul Lowe Jr. has represented the 32nd district since 2015.
+The new 32nd District includes portions of western and southern Forsyth County.
+Incumbent Democrat Paul Lowe Jr. had represented the 32nd District since 2015.

 District 33

-The new 33rd district includes all Rowan and Stanly counties.
-Incumbent Republican Carl Ford has represented the 33rd district since 2019.
+The new 33rd District includes all Rowan and Stanly counties.
+Incumbent Republican Carl Ford had represented the 33rd District since 2019.

 District 34

-The new 34th district includes most of Cabarrus County.
-The district includes the home of incumbent Republican Paul Newton, who has represented the 36th district since 2017.
+The new 34th District includes most of Cabarrus County.
+The district includes the home of incumbent Republican Paul Newton, who had represented the 36th District since 2017.

 District 35

-The new 35th district includes most of Union County and a small portion of southeastern Cabarrus County.
-Incumbent Republican Todd Johnson has represented the 35th district since 2019.
+The new 35th District includes most of Union County and a small portion of southeastern Cabarrus County.
+Incumbent Republican Todd Johnson had represented the 35th District since 2019.

 District 36

-The new 36th district includes all of Alexander, Wilkes, Surry, and Yadkin counties.
-The district has no incumbent.
-Eddie Settle won the Republican nomination defeating Former state senator Shirley Randleman, State Representative Lee Zachary, and Vann Tate.
+The new 36th District includes all of Alexander, Wilkes, Surry, and Yadkin counties.
+The district had no incumbent.
+Eddie Settle won the Republican nomination defeating former state senator Shirley Randleman, State Representative Lee Zachary, and Vann Tate.

 District 37

-The new 37th district includes all of Iredell County as well as a small portion of far northwestern Mecklenburg County.
-The district includes the home of incumbent Republican Vickie Sawyer, who has represented the 34th district since 2019.
-She is running for re-election.
+The new 37th District includes all of Iredell County as well as a small portion of far northwestern Mecklenburg County.
+The district includes the home of incumbent Republican Vickie Sawyer, who had represented the 34th District since 2019.
+She ran for re-election.
 Tom Fyler unsuccessfully challenged Sawyer for the Republican nomination.

 District 38

-The new 38th district includes portions of eastern Mecklenburg County.
-Incumbent Democrat Mujtaba Mohammed has represented the 38th district since 2019.
+The new 38th District includes portions of eastern Mecklenburg County.
+Incumbent Democrat Mujtaba Mohammed had represented the 38th District since 2019.

 District 39

-The new 39th district includes portions of southwestern Mecklenburg County.
-Incumbent Democrat DeAndrea Salvador has represented the 39th district since 2021.
+The new 39th District includes portions of southwestern Mecklenburg County.
+Incumbent Democrat DeAndrea Salvador had represented the 39th District since 2021.

 District 40

-The new 40th district includes a portion of eastern Mecklenburg County.
-Incumbent Democrat Joyce Waddell has represented the 40th district since 2015.
+The new 40th District includes a portion of eastern Mecklenburg County.
+Incumbent Democrat Joyce Waddell had represented the 40th District since 2015.

 District 41

-The new 41st district includes portions of northern and western Mecklenburg County.
-Incumbent Democrat Natasha Marcus has represented the 41st district since 2019.
+The new 41st District includes portions of northern and western Mecklenburg County.
+Incumbent Democrat Natasha Marcus had represented the 41st District since 2019.

 District 42

-The new 42nd district includes portions of southeastern Mecklenburg County.
-The district includes the home of incumbent Democrat Jeff Jackson, who has represented the 37th district since 2014.
+The new 42nd District includes portions of southeastern Mecklenburg County.
+The district includes the home of incumbent Democrat Jeff Jackson, who had represented the 37th District since 2014.
 Jackson retired to run for Congress.
 State Representative Rachel Hunt was unopposed for the Democratic nomination.
 Cheryl Russo won the Republican nomination, defeating former state Representative Scott Stone.

 District 43

-The new 43rd district includes most of Gaston County.
-Incumbent Republican Majority Leader Kathy Harrington has represented the 43rd district since 2011.
-She is not seeking re-election.
+The new 43rd District includes most of Gaston County.
+Incumbent Republican Majority Leader Kathy Harrington had represented the 43rd District since 2011.
+She did not seek re-election.

 District 44

-The new 44th district includes all of Cleveland and Lincoln counties as well as a small portion of Gaston county.
-Incumbent Republican Ted Alexander has represented the 44th district since 2019.
+The new 44th District includes all of Cleveland and Lincoln counties as well as a small portion of Gaston County.
+Incumbent Republican Ted Alexander had represented the 44th District since 2019.

 District 45

-The new 45th district includes all of Catawba County as well as portions of eastern Caldwell County.
-The district includes the home of incumbent Republican Dean Proctor, who has represented the 42nd district since 2020.
+The new 45th District includes all of Catawba County as well as portions of eastern Caldwell County.
+The district includes the home of incumbent Republican Dean Proctor, who had represented the 42nd District since 2020.

 District 46

-The new 46th district includes all of Burke and McDowell counties as well as portions of eastern Buncombe county.
-Incumbent Republican Warren Daniel has represented the 46th district and its predecessors since 2011.
+The new 46th District includes all of Burke and McDowell counties as well as portions of eastern Buncombe County.
+Incumbent Republican Warren Daniel had represented the 46th District and its predecessors since 2011.
 Mark Crawford unsuccessfully challenged Daniel for the Republican nomination.